Skip to content

 Section titled “Can I run the panel and game servers on different hosts?”

 Yes.
 The panel and plugin halves only need to share a database; they can be on different hosts, different networks, even different continents.
-The DB user’s grant has to allow connections from both hosts, which is the most common stumbling block — see Database setup → Granting permission.
+The DB user’s grant has to allow connections from both hosts, which is the most common stumbling block.
+See Database setup → Granting permission.

 Yes, with two caveats:

-• The host must run PHP >= 8.5 with pdo_mysql, gmp, openssl, xml, and mbstring.
+• The host must run PHP >= 8.5 with pdo_mysql, openssl, xml, and mbstring.
 Most modern shared hosts do.
+(Older 1.x installs also required gmp.
+Not needed since 2.x; native 64-bit int math handles Steam ID conversion.)

 • The host must allow remote database connections if your game servers aren’t on the same host.
 Many shared hosts disable this by default; check the control panel for a “Remote MySQL” or “Allowed hosts” setting.

 PHP hit a fatal error before any output was sent.
-The actual error goes to your webserver’s PHP error log — see Panel won’t load for the typical log paths and how to read them.
+The actual error goes to your webserver’s PHP error log.
+See Panel won’t load for the typical log paths and how to read them.

 Why isn’t the panel emailing me as the owner?